 “Working in an office” isn’t a simple, overarching concept anymore.
-You can work in an executive suite, negotiate a sublease, rent space in a business center, or rent part of a coworking space, and that’s not even a full list of the options.
+Today, renting office space can mean many things.
+You can work from an executive suite, sublease office space, rent space in a business center downtown, or rent part of a coworking space in your neighborhood, and that’s not even a full list of the many options for workspaces.

-Those at this early stage of business development are often searching for something smaller, cheaper, and more flexible than what their more established counterparts want.
+Those at this early stage of business development are often searching for something smaller, cheaper, in a particular location, and more flexible than the types of offices their more established counterparts want.
 Usually, that means a choice between coworking or finding an inexpensive renting situation like subleasing.
 Let’s look at each of the options in detail to help determine what’s best for your business.

 The Advantages of Coworking

 A coworking space is basically any location where unconnected individuals or groups of individuals work in communal proximity, sharing common spaces and services but very little more.
 Today, coworking spaces come in all shapes and sizes, making them a particularly attractive deal for companies seeking flexibility.
 They may be found in the city or the suburbs and offer freelancers, entrepreneurs, creative types, and sometimes small businesses the chance to escape the isolation and monotony of working at home or in a coffee shop.
 A coworking space could look like an office, a lounge, a network of connected rooms, or just one giant room.

 - kitchen areas with an assortment of snacks available

 - private offices that can be reserved for a period of time

 - furniture such as desks (floating or dedicated), tables, and couches

 Often, these workspaces also provide seminars with guest speakers, happy hours and other community events, a shared office management and reception team, a professional voice to answer your company phone, and standard office equipment like printers.
 Let’s dive into some of the other specific advantages of renting coworking space.